jurteam/mvp-smart-contract/JUR Protocol Specification.md

 For example, suppose that Alice wishes to purchase a copywriting service from Bob, to write three articles on her new product.
 She agrees to pay 100 JUR tokens per article, on completion of all three articles, so 300 JUR tokens in total.

-Alice and Bob would create a Jury Agreement Contract (JAC), attach the above agreement to the contract, and Alice would deposit 300 JUR tokens into the JAC, to be held in escrow until Bob completes the assignment.
+Alice and Bob would create a Jur Agreement Contract (JAC), attach the above agreement to the contract, and Alice would deposit 300 JUR tokens into the JAC, to be held in escrow until Bob completes the assignment.

 There are then three possible outcomes: